How to File Probate in Washington State

 A personal representative faces possible personal liability if he or she mishandles the estate.
 If there are complex issues involving the estate and the court oversees the process and provides guidance, it may help you avoid liability for your actions.
 Another option is to seek help from a skilled probate attorney.

 After a loved one dies, it can be difficult to decide whether to file for probate or not.
-If you have questions or concerns, consult with one of our experienced legal professionals who can discuss with you your situation.
-You can call us at 206-621-1110 or use our online form to contact us.
+If you have questions or concerns, consult with one of our experienced Seattle probate attorneys who can discuss with you your situation.

 What Happens During the Probate Process?